 Vaping resources for teachers

-Includes PowerPoint presentation on basics of e-cigarettes and harms, scenario activities using a strength-based approach, factsheets for young people, teachers and parents and website resources.
+Includes PowerPoint presentation on the basics of e-cigarettes and harms, scenario activities using a strength-based approach, factsheets for young people, teachers and parents and website resources.

 Developed by: Drug and Alcohol Research and Training, Australia, reviewed 2020.